Improving your Smile

 Your dentist can use natural-colored materials to restore teeth that have cavities.
 Options include composite materials, such as resin, as well as lab-made porcelain inlays, inlays and crowns.

 Teeth become stained for many reasons – drinking coffee, tea or wine; smoking; and even aging can discolor teeth.
 Tooth whitening is a process that makes discolored teeth whiter.
 The bleach used for in-office (chair side) whitening is stronger than the bleach found in at-home whitening kits.
 Keep in mind that not everyone’s teeth can become movie-star white.
 Your dentist can recommend the whitening treatment that is right for you.
 Have you read Brenda’s tooth whitening story?
 Press here.

 Veneers are thin, tooth-colored shells that are bonded, or cemented, to the front of your teeth.
-They are custom-made of ceramic or composite resin, and look like natural teeth.
+They are custom-made of ceramic or composite resin and look like natural teeth.
 Veneers can be used to fill spaces between teeth and to cover teeth that are stained, poorly shaped, or a bit crooked.

 Braces can help correct crowded or crooked teeth or an uneven bite.
 Braces have become much smaller and less noticeable over the years.
 Brackets, the part of the braces that attach to each tooth, can sometimes be attached to the back of the tooth to make them less noticeable.
-Some brackets are clear or tooth coloured-which help braces blend in.
+Some brackets are clear or tooth colored-which help braces blend in.

 In some cases, treatment may be done without using braces at all.
 A series of clear, removable aligners are used to move your teeth over time.
 These aligners are more discreet than traditional braces.